OliverWangData/GameDevPortfolio/README.md

 <img src="https://github.com/OliverWangData/GameDevPortfolio/blob/main/Projects/PYOK/pipeline.gif" alt="gif" width="100%"/>

 - Powerful and flexible entity behaviour and spawning system that allows mix-and-match behaviours based on simple interface classes.
 Examples of what it can do:
-  - Spawn bullets in any pattern (cones, radially, sequentially, in parallel, etc...)
+  - Spawn bullets in any pattern / orientation (cones, radially, sequentially, in parallel, off-screen shapes, etc...)
   - Spawn bullets with any behaviour (homing towards target, circling a target or position, bouncing off entities, oscillating between positions, etc...)
   - Spawn enemies with any logic (Moving straight across the map, running towards player, dodging in patterns, etc...)